-Bobby Collins is entering his third season as the head coach at Maryland Eastern Shore.
+Bobby Collins will be entering his fourth season as the head coach at Maryland Eastern Shore.
 He was named the head coach of the Hawks on April 8, 2014.
 In his first season, the Hawks concluded their year with an 18-15 overall record, the most wins by a UMES men's basketball team in 41 years.
 Though they suffered through a first-round exit in the College Insider Tournament (CIT), the Hawks still managed to earn a postseason berth for the first time since 1981.

 The winning mark was the first above .500 record for a UMES team since the 1993-94 season, while the third-place finish in the Mid-Eastern Athletic Conference is the best since that same year.
 The incredible turnaround year also saw widespread recognition of the accomplishments in Princess Anne with Collins winning MEAC Coach of the Year, as well as freshman Ryan Andino winning MEAC Rookie of the Year.
 Michael Myers also earned numerous awards, including Riley Wallace Player of the Year.
 Collins was named 2015 Ben Jobe Coach of the Year.

 In his second season at the helm of the Hawks, he again won double-digit games and produced a First-Team All-MEAC player in Dominique Elliott who was named to two All-American lists.
 His recruit, Dontae Caldwell, earned All-Rookie honors from the conference as well.